 A clear result of the survey is that the business community and academic world both agree that critical thinking is important, yet also an area that needs improvement.
 While all schools have some curriculum content in this area, the data and anecdotal evidence suggests that it is not where it needs to be.
 At the same time, there are forward-looking schools who are addressing this need.

 University of Texas at Dallas is an example of these schools who are increasing emphasis in their business school curriculum in the area of critical thinking.
-They developed an active advisory board and then incorporated its feedback from the market about the need for stronger critical and creative thinkers.
+Their Jindal School of Management developed an active advisory board and then incorporated its feedback from the market about the need for stronger critical and creative thinkers.
 Based on that input, we developed course content to improve critical thinking, design thinking, and executive communication skills.
-While still early, the results have been promising so far, especially for students who were strong in quantitative skills but lacking in ability to define problems, think creatively, or communicate with impact.
+While still early, the results have been promising, especially for students who were strong in quantitative skills but less ability to define problems, think creatively, or communicate with impact.

 This career readiness survey was conducted to capture and compare current thinking on what matters most for corporate recruiters, students, and university career center leaders.
 The results indicate that beyond the hot new technologies, practical experience and good old-fashioned critical thinking are still highly valued — and that critical thinking can use more emphasis in business school curricula.